Tag: postcards

 Renate Comics Shop.
 (Photo-© 2014 Louise Graber)

-Art comics (kunst comicbuchs) by the hundreds were available at Renate Comics, many of which were signed and marked as limited editions.
+Art comics (kunst comicbuchs) by the hundreds were available at Renate Comics.
+Many of them were signed and marked as limited editions.
 These varied in size from A6 minicomics to the larger A3 format.
-Art postcards (kunst postkartes) have become an additional creative outlet for comics creators and there was a range of these in a rotating rack on the pavement outside the shop.
+Art postcards (kunst postkartes) have become an additional creative outlet for comics creators.
+I enjoy making art postcards myself…and there was a range of German stock in a rotating rack on the pavement outside the shop.

 Postcard rack at Renate's.(Photo-© 2014 Michael Hill)